Tag Archives: Meeting Minutes

 7 pm

-These minutes are unapproved and will be reviewed at the regular December meeting.
+Minutes: Tonight’s minutes are unapproved and will be reviewed at the board’s regular March meeting for corrections.

 Respectfully submitted,